Onoppe/iPhone-async-test-demo/README.md

 To use copy the Test1 target into your code and follow the convention in Test1AppDelegate.

-In your NSURLController add the following to ``connectionDidFinishLoading:`` method
+In your NSURLController add the following to the ``connectionDidFinishLoading:`` method

 	#ifdef UNIT_TEST